signal-theory/gosarpinos.com/README.md

 [Sarpinos Vercel Dashboard](https://vercel.com/sarpino-s-usa-inc/sarpinos-next-app/stores/kv/store_GvRdjfKE6Xy5k0TN/cli)

-Just note that both the source and destination need to start with the / and neither should have any of the #! fragment stuff, and the source shoud be free of the ?foo=bar query stuff
+Just note that both the source and destination need to start with the / and neither should have any of the #! fragment stuff, and the source shoud be free of the ?foo=bar query stuff.